 > More info on this title

-The surviving second and third acts of Catone in Utica, one of Metastasio’s most dramatic libretti, premiered in Verona in the spring of 1737 in a setting by Vivaldi, contain some of his finest, most mature, and most original arias, and are published here for the first time.
-They evince a potential dramatic intensity that makes us regret all the more the loss of the first act.
-Only one aria of Act I can be definitely recovered from a surviving opera, but the rest has now also been successfully reconstructed by Alessandro Ciccolini, whose intimate knowledge of Vivaldi’s working methods, combined with brilliant stylistic insight won universal acclaim for his work on Vivaldi’s Motezuma and Ercole sul Termodoonte.
+Based on one of Metastasio’s most dramatic libretti, Vivaldi’s setting of Catone in Utica was premiered in Verona in the spring of 1737.
+The autograph of Acts II and III has been preserved, but Act I appears to be lost.
+The surviving acts contain some of his fi nest, most mature, and most original arias, and are published here for the fi rst time.
+They evince a potential dramatic intensity that makes us regret all the more the loss of the fi rst act.
+Only one aria of Act I can be defi nitely recovered from a surviving opera, but the rest has now also been successfully reconstructed by Alessandro Ciccolini, whose intimate knowledge of Vivaldi’s working methods, combined with brilliant stylistic insight won universal acclaim for his work on Vivaldi’s Motezuma and Ercole sul Termodonte.
 Ciccolini has also composed cadenzas and da capo variations for all the arias, published here in an appendix.

 > More info on this work